Overview

 Course Number: 003

-Description: Engage in research activities appropriate to the discipline; and through the research experience, acquire skills, techniques, and knowledge relevant to the field of study.
-In consultation with a faculty mentor, engage in research activity, and make and execute a plan for a project.
+Description: Engage in research activities appropriate to the discipline and through the research experience, acquire skills, techniques, and knowledge relevant to the field of study.

 Student Learning Outcomes

-• Demonstrate an ability to articulate the relevance of the experience to coursework and professional future
+• Articulate the relevance of the research experience to coursework and professional future

 See Course Content Table